SpaceX calls off nail-biting catch attempt as booster splashes down to Earth

 For NASA’s Artemis program, SpaceX has government contracts worth up to nearly $4 billion to complete the task of developing a cost-effective space transportation system.

-“If this command is not sent prior to the completion of the boostback burn, or if automated health checks show unacceptable conditions with Super Heavy or the tower, the booster will default to a trajectory that takes it to a landing burn and soft splashdown in the Gulf of Mexico.
-We accept no compromises when it comes to ensuring the safety of the public and our team, and the return will only take place if conditions are right.”
+“I don’t know what the decision-making process was yet of the failure mode or maybe they just want to be careful not to kill the president-elect of the United States by any chance,” he told CNN.

-The Starship spacecraft, meanwhile, fired up its own six engines before entering a coasting phase as it soars through space.
-The capsule will briefly reignite its engines about half an hour later before bracing for reentry — the process by which it veers back into the thickest part of Earth’s atmosphere.
+Autry is a rumored candidate for Trump’s NASA administrator pick.
+In a statement to CNN on Tuesday, the Trump campaign said, “President-Elect Trump is making decisions on who will serve in his second Administration.
+Those decisions will continue to be announced by him when they are made.”

 During the fourth integrated Starship test flight in early June, the spacecraft endured significant damage.
-The Starship spacecraft shed numerous heat tiles designed to shield the vehicle from intense temperatures caused by the pressure and friction of reentry.
+The vehicle shed numerous heat tiles designed to shield it from intense temperatures caused by the pressure and friction of reentry.

 “Because of lost tiles … the forward flaps were so melted it was like trying to control it with little skeleton hands,” Musk said after that mission, adding that the fourth flight landed roughly 6 miles (9.7 kilometers) away from its intended splashdown site in the Indian Ocean.